B-Liuh/ProgrammingChallenges/csv-combiner/README.md

 # CSV Combiner

 How to run:
-This script was written using Python
+This script was written using Python.

 In order to run the script the user should run the following in command line in the working directory:
 ```
 $ python csvcombiner.py <filename>...